Question from a reader:

 I try to talk to people about this at a site/forum i just recently left because of the false and inaccurate information given on a daily basis from people who have never been on suboxone treatment…? i got tired of arguing my point, and tired of defending my recovery…so i left!

-XXXXXXXXX is a mess there for anyone on suboxone treatment looking for support.
-I am in NO WAY promoting this forum for anyone looking for support…its just awful. its was 80% of my problem related to depression. (note– I added the XXX so that there wouldn’t be a link back to that site that would increase their Google ranking– those types of sites get too much traffic already!).
+Recovery dot com is a mess there for anyone on suboxone treatment looking for support.
+I am in NO WAY promoting this forum for anyone looking for support…its just awful. its was 80% of my problem related to depression.

-I agree that Suboxone is best thought of and used as a long term medication.
-As for those sites that your mentioned and others like them, I don’t know why they have such a following.
+I agree that Suboxone is best thought of and used as a long-term medication.
+As for those sites that you mentioned and others like them, I don’t know why they have such a following.
 One thing I know though from 15 years of Recovery and meetings– the type of fear-mongering in bitterness that is spread by those sites is not consistent with staying sober– not for long anyway.
 I suggest we all just let those people be.